easolhq/easolhq.github.io/docs/guides/theme_architecture/templates.md

 Blog posts are passed via a `posts` array of [Post]({% link docs/reference/objects/blog_post.md %}) objects.

 The blog overview page automatically implements pagination, displaying 12 posts per page.
-A [Pagination]({% link docs/reference/objects/pagination.md %}) object can accessed via `paginate` in the `index.html` code in order to generate links to other pages, display page counts etc.
+A [Pagination]({% link docs/reference/objects/pagination.md %}) object can be accessed via `paginate` in the `index.html` code in order to generate links to other pages, display page counts etc.

 The blog overview page is automatically generated at `site.com/blog`.